gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    re-run of Diffie-Hellman to provide Perfect Forward Secrecy.
-ANSSI writes "It is recommended to force the periodic renewal of the keys, e.g. every hour and every 100 GB of data, in order to limit the impact of a key compromise." {{ANSSI-DAT-NT-003}}.
+ANSSI writes "It is recommended to force the periodic renewal of the keys, e.g. every hour and every 100 GB of data, in order to limit the impact of a key compromise." {{ANSSI-DAT-NT-00 3}}.

+   For many DTLS/SCTP deployments the DTLS connections are expected to have very long lifetimes of months or even years.
+For connections with such long lifetimes there is a need to frequently re-authenticate both client and server.

-   When using DTLS 1.2 {{RFC6347}}, AEAD limits and frequent re-run of Diffie-Hellman can be achieved with frequent renegotiation, see TLS 1.2
-   {{RFC5246}}.
-Renegotiation does however have a variety of vulnerabilities by design, and is disabled by default in many major DTLS libraries.
-When renegotiation is used both clients and servers MUST use the renegotiation_info extension {{RFC5746}} and MUST follow the renegotiation guidelines in BCP 195
+   When using DTLS 1.2 {{RFC6347}}, AEAD limits, frequant re-authentication and frequent re-run of Diffie-Hellman can be achieved with frequent renegotiation, see TLS 1.2 {{RFC5246}}.
+When renegotiation is used both clients and servers MUST use the renegotiation_info extension {{RFC5746}} and MUST follow the renegotiation guidelines in BCP 195 {{RFC7525}}.

-   {{RFC7525}}.
-There is no other way to rekey inside a DTLS 1.2 connection.
+   In DTLS 1.3 renegotiation has been removed from DTLS 1.3 and partly replaced with Post-Handshake KeyUpdate.
 When using DTLS 1.3 {{I-D.ietf-tls-dtls13}}, AEAD limits and frequent rekeying can be achieved by sending frequent Post-Handshake KeyUpdate messages.
 Symmetric rekeying gives less protection against key leakage than re-running Diffie-Hellman.
-   After leakage of application_traffic_secret_N, a passive attacker can passively eavesdrop on all future application data sent on the connection including application data encrypted with application_traffic_secret_N+1, application_traffic_secret_N+2, etc.
+   After leakage of application_traffic_secret_N, a passive attacker can passively eavesdrop on all future application data sent on the connection including application data encrypted with application_traffic_secret_N+1, application_traffic_secret_N+2, etc. The is no way to do Post-Handshake server authentication or Ephemeral Diffie-Hellman inside a DTLS 1.3 connection.
+Note that KeyUpdate does not update the exporter_secret.

 ##  Downgrade Attacks